soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 <img class="mx-auto d-block mb-2 post-img" src="/assets/img/2023-06-07/bell.png"><br>

 Prior to rustworkx, qiskit uses [__NetworkX__](https://networkx.org/).
-NetworkX's pure Python implementation leads to a performance bottleneck, and thus rustworkx addressed this by implemnting the graph data structures and algorithms in Rust.
+NetworkX's pure Python implementation leads to a performance bottleneck, and thus rustworkx addressed this by implementing the graph data structures and algorithms in Rust.
 The performance gain was documented to be 3x to 100x for the same use case compared to NetworkX.<d-cite key="Treinish_2022"></d-cite>

-Despite basing on NetworkX, rustworkx is not a drop-in replacement, and some of its implementation varies.
+Despite basing on NetworkX, rustworkx is not a drop-in replacement, and some of its implementations varies.
 Key differences and conversion guide can be found [here](https://qiskit.org/documentation/retworkx/networkx.html).
 This blog post will be looking at some of rustworkx's features and application of a graph algorithm in quantum computing.

 ## IBM Hardware Coupling Map
 This section will use IBM's hardware coupling map as an example to demonstrate some of rustworkx's features.
 The coupling map is a graph that represents the connectivity of the qubits in a quantum device.
 First, the coupling map is loaded from IBM's hardware backend: